bbauska/UofM-AdvStyling/readme.md

     practices? - What is the relationship with break points? - How to make a navigation bar?" />
 <!-- {width="4.0in" height="2.0931627296587925in"} -->

-In week **two** we\'re going to tackle media queries.
+In week **two** we&apos;re going to tackle media queries.

-And this is the first time you\'re really going to get your hands really dirty with some code, and get things to work.
+And this is the first time you&apos;re really going to get your hands really dirty with some code, and get things to work.

-We\'re going to talk about what they are.
+We&apos;re going to talk about what they are.

 And how do you plan, before you even start to code, for the best practice?

-It doesn\'t really do you any good to sit down and code without having a plan.
+It doesn&apos;t really do you any good to sit down and code without having a plan.

-In week **two**, we\'re going to talk about break points, how you can decide what different screen sizes are the ones you really want to focus on.
+In week **two**, we&apos;re going to talk about break points, how you can decide what different screen sizes are the ones you really want to focus on.

 And finally, I am going to do an example where you and I are going to code together to make a navigation bar.

-By the end of week two, you\'re going to be ready and feel like you can really tackle this.
+By the end of week two, you&apos;re going to be ready and feel like you can really tackle this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 08. week 3 - frameworks (11) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->